bird-house/birdhouse-workshop/docs/source/birds.rst

 Birds
 =====

-In the following sections will introduce the Birds.
+In the following sections we will introduce the Birds.

 .. toctree::
    :maxdepth: 2

    birds/intro
 ..   birds/phoenix
-   birds/hummingbird
+   birds/emu
    advanced/twitcher